d4n3436/Fergun.Interactive/README.md

 This is a fork of [Discord.InteractivityAddon](https://github.com/Playwo/Discord.InteractivityAddon) that adds several features, including more customization and support for interactions (buttons and select menus).

+## Features

+- Methods for sending and deleting a message after a timeout
+- Methods for receiving incoming messages/reactions/interactions
+- Fully customizable paginator
+  - Uses pages that can be changed through reactions or buttons
+  - Uses a dictionary of emotes and paginator actions that can be modified
+  - 2 included types of paginators: static and lazy loaded
+  - Support for restricting use to certain users
+  - Supports a canceled and timeout page
+  - Support for timeout and cancellation via a special option/choice or a cancellation token
+  - Support for actions that are executed when a paginator stops like modify/delete the message and/or remove/disable the reactions/components
+  - Support for extension methods that can be used in any paginator builder
+  - Support for custom paginators, inheriting from the `Paginator` and `PaginatorBuilder` classes
+- Fully customizable selection
+  - Uses a list of options to select from
+  - Supports messages, reactions, buttons and select menus
+  - Support for restricting use to certain users
+  - Supports a success, canceled and timeout page
+  - Support for timeout and cancellation via a special option/choice or a cancellation token
+  - Support for actions that are executed when a selection stops like modify/delete the message and/or remove/disable the reactions/components
+  - Support for extension methods that can be used in any selection builder
+  - Fully generic, supports any type of option (providing a string/emote converter for that type)
+  - Support for custom selections, inheriting from the `BaseSelection` and `BaseSelectionBuilder` classes

 ## Usage
 - Install via NuGet:
   - [Fergun.Interactive](https://www.nuget.org/packages/Fergun.Interactive) (For [Discord.Net](https://github.com/discord-net/Discord.Net))